Image: Copyright free from Pixabay. No association with the author of this website.

 Trapped and helpless, she stared at his ravaged face, mouth gaping like a fish, eyes a light blue, the colour of the stream, wide and terrified.
 Then they rolled back into her head, and she slumped in his embrace.

 Roslyn opened her eyes, then sat up with a start.
-She gasped and scuttled away at the sight of the monster, gasped again when she realised she was naked.
+She gasped and scuttled away at the sight of the monster.
+It was sitting cross-legged and much too close.
+She gasped again when she realised she was naked.
 The monster had laid her clothes over her after she had fainted, but they had slipped off.
 She quickly pressed her shirt against her breasts as she hunched over, concealing her groin.

 ‘I’m not going to hurt you,’ it said in a low, growling voice.